-We have audited the consolidated financial statements of Silver Bear Resources Plc (the Company) (Registration Number 10669766, 2nd floor Regis House,45 King William Street, London, United Kingdom, EC4R 9AN) and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2022 and the consolidated statement of comprehensive profit or loss, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements for the year ended 31 December 2022, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Silver Bear Resources Plc (the Company) (Registration Number 10669766, 2nd floor Regis House,45 King William Street, London, United Kingdom, EC4R 9AN) and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2023 and the consolidated statement of comprehensive profit or loss, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements for the year ended 31 December 2023, comprising material accounting policy information and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).